Pascal-Kueng/wbCorr/README.md

 The package accomplishes this by centering the variables at both within- and between-cluster levels, followed by computing the correlations on the transformed dataframes.
 To determine significance tests and confidence intervals, the degrees of freedom for within-cluster correlations rely on the total number of complete pairs across all observations, while the degrees of freedom for between-cluster correlations depend on the total number of clusters.

 Note.
 In most cases this is not appropriate for categorical data.
-Only use data than can be meaningfully centered around it's mean.
+Only use data than can be meaningfully centered around it's mean (e.g., interval and ratio data).

 ## Installation
 You can install this package by running the following inside an R-terminal: